wp-plugins/cm-download-manager/readme.txt

 * View Restriction- Define per each download if it is open to non-logged in users.
 If only logged in user are allowed, you can also define which user roles can view specific downloads.
 This can be set by Admin or Admin can give the user ability to define.
 [View Image](http://static.cminds.com/wp-content/uploads/cmdm/CMDM91.png)
 * Password Protection- Protect downloads with passwords.
 [View Image](http://www.cminds.com/wp-content/uploads/edd/22-06-2013-22-33-08.jpg), [View demo](http://www.cminds.com/cmdownloads/cm-downloads-pro/)
 * Upload Restrictions- Define which user roles can create new downloads.
 [View Image](http://www.cminds.com/wp-content/uploads/edd/22-06-2013-22-39-35.jpg)
 * URL / Shortcode- Allow to include URL or shortcode in download page instead of uploading a file.
 This is useful for integration with other plugins and support checkout carts and selling downloads.
-[Example of EDD integration](http://www.cminds.com/wp-content/uploads/edd/22-06-2013-22-41-44.jpg) , [Example of User Selection](http://www.cminds.com/wp-content/uploads/edd/22-06-2013-22-44-14.jpg), [View Demo](http://www.cminds.com/cmdownloads/cm-answers-pro/)
+[View Example of EDD integration](http://www.cminds.com/wp-content/uploads/edd/22-06-2013-22-41-44.jpg) , [View Example of User Selection](http://www.cminds.com/wp-content/uploads/edd/22-06-2013-22-44-14.jpg), [View Demo](http://www.cminds.com/cmdownloads/cm-answers-pro/)
 * Related Downloads- Show Related downloads on the download page.
 [View Image](http://www.cminds.com/wp-content/uploads/edd/22-06-2013-22-45-53.jpg), [View Demo](http://www.cminds.com/cmdownloads/cm-answers-pro/)
 * Downloads Page Tabs- Show more tabs for download descriptions in download page which admin can control in setting [View Demo](http://www.cminds.com/cmdownloads/cm-answers-pro/)
 * Search- Filter search results by date, downloads and username [View Demo](http://www.cminds.com/cmdownloads/)